WolfeCub/dotfiles/README.md

 Here are my personal dotfiles.

+- [NixOS](https://nixos.org/) - my machines (and home directory) are built from the flake in this repo
 - [zsh](http://www.zsh.org/) - shell
 - [neovim](https://github.com/neovim/neovim) - my primary editor
   - Most of the config can be found here [Mulan-Szechuan-Sauce/nvim-config](https://github.com/Mulan-Szechuan-Sauce/nvim-config) which